Pompeo on border security: It's ‘an important part of American sovereignty’

 When asked during an interview with Fox News’ Sean Hannity whether the immigration debate should be seen “as a national security issue,” Pompeo said people should “be very serious about this.”

-“Border security is an important part of American sovereignty and keeping Americans safe,” Pompeo said.
+“Border security is an important part of American sovereignty and keeping Americans safe,” Pompeo stated.
 “There is a central role to make sure that we know who’s coming in and what is coming in to our country and President Trump is doing the right thing in making sure we understand what’s moving across that border and we do so with enough border security so we have confidence and we can do this on behalf of the American people.”

 CLICK HERE TO GET THE FOX NEWS APP

-Earlier Thursday, Trump made his latest appeal for Congress to provide funding for his campaign-promised wall along the U.S.-Mexico boundary.
+Earlier Thursday, Trump made his latest appeal for Congress to provide funding for his campaign-promised wall along the U.S.-Mexico border.
 During a surprise appearance in the White House briefing room, Trump insisted that “we need protection in our country.”

 The push comes amid the ongoing partial government shutdown, where border funding has been a contentious topic.